pwsafe/pwsafe/README.LINUX.DEVELOPERS.md

 Here are the packages/tools required for building the Linux version.

+The script Misc/setup-linux-dev-env.sh can be run (sudo or as root) to install these.

 ### Debian/Ubuntu
 - cmake (See note 1 below)
 - fakeroot